 What does this mean to me?

 All travelers, including Canadians returning from abroad, must self-isolate for at least 14 days once back in Canada.
-As the European Union re-opens, its own safe ‘bubble’ may include such countries as Canada and others which have shown discipline and success in containing and reducing the virus.
+As the European Union re-opens, its defined safe ‘bubble’ now include such countries as Canada which have shown discipline and success in containing and reducing the virus.

 If you are working with us on applying for any type of visa or sponsorship, we will continue to work on your case without interruption.
 If you have been granted a TRV (visitor visa) you will not be able to come to Canada as a visitor until the ban has been lifted.